vishu-tyagi/MSA-Assessment/README.md

 - It took 11 hrs.
 23 minutes to run on all cities.

+**Questions**

+1. Can you give a reasonable explanation as to why your approach is better and more useful than the standard MSAs?

+My approach ensures each metropolitan has at least one city with a population of 50,000.
+The standard MSA do not satisfy this condition.
+It uses Haversine distance to build small dense clusters and helps identify non-metropolitan cities more accurately.
+Most importantly, it is flexible and can be adjusted to incorporate more parameters and prior beliefs per goals while the standard MSAs are fixed.
+Additionally, it is scalable and can be applied to almost all countries.

 ## Setup Instructions

 #### Move into top-level directory